Key takeaways

 The Math of Prevention:

-Investing $1 in Prevention (e.g., a better maintenance schedule) often saves $10 in Internal Failure (Scrap) and $100 in External Failure (Warranty).
+Investing a variable amount in Prevention (e.g. a better maintenance schedule) often saves a variable amount in Internal Failure (Scrap) and a variable amount in External Failure (Warranty).

 One of the biggest components of COPQ is often ignored: Opportunity Cost.